Vormamim/8TAS7/Student_feedback.md

 Some minor syntax errors (bugs)

 The core game logic and structure are solid - these were straightforward fixes that didn't impact the overall gameplay design.
 The use of narrative was exceptional and the colour changes were a nice touch.
+Comments were clear and the code was well-structured.
+However the commentss could be improved by providing more detail on the purpose of each function and variable.